 When you wake up after your surgery, you will be in the Post Anesthesia Care Unit (PACU).
 You will stay there overnight.

-You will have a pain pump called a patient-controlled analgesia (PCA) device.
+You will have a patient-controlled analgesia (PCA) device.
 PCA uses a computerized pump to deliver pain medication into your IV or epidural space (in your spine).
 For more information, read Patient-Controlled Analgesia (PCA).

-You will have a Foley® catheter in your bladder to monitor the amount of urine you are making.
-The Foley should be removed 2 or 3 days after your surgery.
+You will have a Foley catheter in your bladder to monitor the amount of urine you are making.
+It should be removed 2 or 3 days after your surgery.
 You will also have compression boots on your lower legs to help your circulation.
-They will be taken off when you are able to walk.
+They will be taken off when you’re able to walk.

 You may have a drain in your abdomen to drain extra fluid from the area.
 Most of the time, the drains are removed after a few days.
 If you go home with a drain, your nurse will show you how to care for it.

 Your visitors can see you briefly in the PACU, usually within 90 minutes after you arrive there.
 A member of the nursing staff will explain the guidelines to them.